DavidSouther/software_craftsmanship/02_functions_arrays_strings/02_strings/01_python.md

 them all here, I'll recommend visiting https://pyformat.info/ and reading their excellent documentation.
 (As you can tell, we're using the "New" format.)
 That said, we will be using some of these as we go further in the book.

+## Exercises

+*   Revisit some or all of your programs and make them use format strings instead of string concatenation.

+When you've gotten all your programs using format strings for beautiful output, we can learn about [multiple pieces of data with arrays](../03_arrays/README.md)